top of page

 Use a variety of channels to teach your current customers about annual review appointments.

-Educate them about the benefits and value they will get out of the appointment, just as you do with new customers.
+Educate them about the benefits and value they will get from the appointment, just as you do with new customers.

-You can also send periodic emails to specific customers that you'll be calling in the next month or so to let them know they can expect a phone call to schedule the appointment.
+You can also send periodic emails to specific customers you’ll be calling in the next month or so to let them know to expect a phone call to schedule the appointment.

 Let them know it will take about 30-45 minutes - If your review appointments regularly take longer than that, your clients will be less likely to agree to a review appointment in the future.